prithsharma/rn-dynamic-screen/README.md

 Would have done the following in the next iteration -

-- [ ] Abstract out color literals and common styles to Color Palette library.
+- [ ] Abstract out color literals and common styles to a Color Palette or styling lib.
 - [ ] Integration tests for state management.
 In the current state and for a small/volatile app in general, unit tests for reducers would not be of much help.
 Integration tests would have a higher reward to effort.
-- [ ] Write a UI test for the `Countdown` component.
+- [ ] A UI test for the `Countdown` component.
 - [ ] `EventCard` and `EventCardMinimised` potentially have some common code that can be refactored out.